 There's a staggering irony to Eminem's existence, both in pop music and its twenty-year-long pillar, hip-hop.

-On one end, there’s the fact that a white dude from The Motor City with an acid tongue and incendiary temper, Marshall Mathers III was not the first, and certainly won’t be the last, in the cavalcade of straight white male egos to storm a historically black stage and reap the benefits of a platform built to amplify marginalized voices.
-On the other, it’s that his career not only marks a pivot point in the marketing of black music and its shift towards paler audiences, but may also be single-handedly responsible for rap’s great crossover to pop-level spectacle.
+On one end, there's the fact that as a white dude from The Motor City with an acid tongue and incendiary temper, Marshall Mathers III was not the first, and certainly won't be the last, in the cavalcade of straight white male egos to storm a historically black stage and reap the benefits of a platform built to amplify marginalized voices.
+On the other, it's that his career not only marks a pivot point in the marketing of black music and its shift towards paler audiences, but may also be single-handedly responsible for rap's great crossover to pop-level spectacle.

 That said, Eminem is an exceptional talent.
-Not undeserving of praise for an uncanny rapid-fire delivery and vivid, densely-stacked lyrical assaults, the Detroit MC developed a brand out of a violent relationship with women and rampant homophobia, both hallmark hits for rap of his era, making him subject to the same struggle for sustained relevance every golden era MC faces by, say, their third studio album.
+Not undeserving of praise for an uncanny rapid-fire delivery and vivid, densely-stacked lyrical assaults, the Detroit MC developed a brand out of a violent relationship with women and rampant homophobia.
+Both hallmark hits for rap of his era, making him subject to the same struggle for sustained relevance every golden era MC faces by, say, their third studio album.

-Mathers lasted four, but managed the rare honor of joining the very pop ranks he built a career absolutely demoralizing — key to his survival of the requisite mid-career album check-in.
-Equal parts rap’s Howard Stern and pill-popping white teen hellspawn next door, the rapper was a commercial smash and holds the title for highest selling rapper of all-time (Speakerboxxx/The Love Below still the highest selling rap album ever) and his fans, though they comprised a spectrum of races, backgrounds, ethnicities, shapes, and creeds, were overwhelmingly, you guessed it, white.
+Mathers lasted four, but managed the rare honor of joining the very pop ranks he built a career absolutely demoralizing -- key to his survival of the requisite mid-career album check-in.
+Equal parts rap's Howard Stern and pill-popping white teen hellspawn next door, Em was a commercial smash and holds the title for highest selling rapper of all-time (Speakerboxxx/The Love Below still the highest selling rap album ever) and his fans, though they comprised a spectrum of races, backgrounds, ethnicities, shapes, and creeds, were overwhelmingly, you guessed it, white.

 I like to think I had a pretty short career as an Eminem fan, though I may have to credit him for helping me take rap seriously at a young age.
-Myself, a strange white dude with Jewish middle class Baltimore suburbia roots, saw something compelling in a person that kind of looked like me making, at least surface-level, black music, something I was fascinated by as a child and obsessed over in my teens as I began to purchase music with my own money, and later, shamelessly pirate.
+Myself, a strange white dude with Jewish middle class suburban Baltimore roots, saw something compelling in a person that kind of looked like me making, at least surface-level, black music; something I was fascinated by as a child and obsessed over in my teens as I began to purchase music with my own money, and later, shamelessly pirate.

 I was precisely the demographic, they were me.
 And we had the purchasing/pirating power.
-It’s why to this day someone like Bhad Bharbie can even exist: white suburban teens are the market.
+It's why to this day someone like Bhad Bharbie can even exist: white suburban teens are the market.
 They get it however the fuck they can.
 If that means someone like XXXtentacion can be a terrible human and still gain traction off Soundcloud plays alone, so be it.
-Em scratched that itch for a lot of us and might even be the reason XXX’s shock-and-awe lane still stands in some capacity.
-But the transparency of social media has offered a means of holding public figures and their fans accountable for problematic pluralities long overdue for a reassessment.
+Em scratched that itch for a lot of us and might even be the reason XXX's shock-and-awe lane still stands in some capacity.
+But the transparency of social media has offered a means of holding public figures and their fans accountable for problematic pluralities long overdue for reassessment.

-Em’s fans, like rap fans at large– a dedicated, immovable and circumstantially ravenous sort — blindly-defend his GOAT-status, refusing to even discuss the prospect of a more suitable throne-bearer, while the rest of us begin to wonder if he ever even made good music in the first place.
+Em's fans, like rap fans at large-- a dedicated, immovable and circumstantially ravenous sort -- blindly-defend his GOAT-status, refusing to even discuss the prospect of a more suitable throne-bearer, while the rest of us begin to wonder if he ever even made good music in the first place.

 This is not singular to Eminem fans.
 For reasons that escape me, the rap fan/aficionado/nerd/enthusiast can be the single worst type of human to discuss any form of music that doesn't fall perfectly into the rigid parameters they set for their beloved.
 It's some fundamentalist shit that undermines the perfectly-progressive beast that is hip-hop and the very reason it's a vessel for political and social discourse.
 It was built to change.
 Just like us.